2. A Marriage Sentence

 Punishment.

-I held my ground.
+She held her ground.

-But my body remembered.
+But her body remembered.
 It always remembered.

 Every step he took made it worse.

-I went too far.
+She went too far.

-"I’m not a prisoner," I barked.
+"I’m not a prisoner," she snapped.

 "I already have."